FirmwGuy/CEP/docs/L0_KERNEL/L0-INTEGRATION-GUIDE.md

 The emitter outputs: **header → manifest → (data inline or BLOB records) → trailer**.
 The reader validates **sequence**, reconstructs data, **verifies hashes**, and restores **proxy snapshots** when present.

+#### Async persistence sinks

+Production builds should call `cep_flat_stream_emit_cell_async()` instead of the synchronous helper.
+The async variant:

+1. Buffers the full frame in memory (same staging logic as the synchronous emitter).
+2. Registers `begin`/`write`/`finish` OPS requests under the active async channel (CPS uses `chn:serial`) and submits the work to `cep_io_reactor`.
+3. Accepts a `cepFlatStreamAsyncStats` that lets you declare whether the serializer must also run the synchronous sink (`require_sync_copy=true` keeps current CPS semantics) and surface a completion callback.
+4. Returns only after the buffer is queued; the heartbeat later observes the CQ completion, and CPS only marks `ist:store` once the completion callback reports success.
+Failures emit `persist.async` or `persist.async.tmo` and the beat is aborted.

+Callers that still need the blocking bytes (for example, the CPS reader) can set `.require_sync_copy = true` so the async helper writes to both the reactor buffer and the immediate sink.
+Everyone else should leave it `false` to avoid the double-copy penalty.
+There is no synchronous fallback path anymore; if the reactor cannot process requests the helper emits CEI and reports an error to the caller so tests surface the regression immediately.

 ### C) Wrap a file handle as a proxy

 ```c